How to Join Book Editing Associates

 - Short Stories

 The matchmaking process:

 Writers review our sites and select editors based on posted credentials.
 Writers use the submission form to select up to 3 editors.
 Review the bios on our site.
 Send your CV/resume and booklist if you have the background and editing credentials similar to the editors currently in the network.
-Network members work directly with clients, remain freelance/independent contractors, are free to accept or reject submissions, but are expected to have consistent availability for network clients.
+Network members work directly with clients, accept payment directly from clients, remain freelance/independent contractors in relation to Book Editing Associates, are free to accept or reject submissions, and should be willing to work with novice writers.